 Welcome to Hay River

-Blue-collar Hay River, settled as a fur-trading post in 1868, is the territory's second-largest town and an important rail terminus, lake harbor and freight-distribution nexus.
+Settled as a fur-trading post in 1868, Hay River is the territory's second-largest town and an important rail terminus, lake harbor and freight-distribution nexus.
 It's a useful service center rather than a drawcard in itself.
 The nicest part of town is the original settled area, Vale Island, with a picturesque beach on the impossibly large Great Slave Lake.
 There's good fishing, boating and dogsledding available.
 Downtown is dominated by the highway and an out-of-place residential tower.
 Across the river is a Dene reserve.